“How are you?”

 *we have downsized to a smaller home – We have sold or given away many of our belongings which has given us more time and space to focus on what is important to us.
 It has also improved our relationships with each other and brought peace to our family.

 My three teenagers are currently working but we were able to get them jobs at the same company and two of them share schedules to simplify transportation.
-Of course,you do not always have control over all of the details of your life, but many issues can be resolved by deciding your priorities and then setting firm boundaries to protect those priorities.
+Of course, you don’t always have control over all of the details of your life, but many issues can be resolved by deciding your priorities and then setting firm boundaries to protect those priorities.

 Learn to Say NO